 Yes, stores that subscribe to ATTIC Premium Pro choose the source we use to index their products.
 For example, if you list your products on Etsy, eBay and your own website, you can choose your own website as the indexed page (assuming it's compatible with our web crawler).
 This will make our search results point users to your website and increase your traffic.
 For stores that are not subscribed to ATTIC Premium Pro, we select the source that contains an accurate selection of your products and provides the best product information.
 To support the costs associated with our free core service, we also prioritize marketplaces with which we have commission agreements.

 How do you determine your ATTIC Picks and Featured Stores?

-How do I remove items that are no longer available?
+How do I remove items that are no longer available (sold etc)?

 The purpose of ATTIC is to show off the regularly changing and diverse inventory of great small businesses in great cities.
-We try to make it clear that pieces may be one of a kind and sell quickly.
+We try to make it clear that pieces may be one-of-a-kind and sell quickly.
 We note in various places that some items, especially older ones, may no longer be available.
-If this causes any issues for you (such as too many phone calls about a sold item), we'll happily mark an item or items as "SOLD".
-Please just send us the ATTIC link to the item or a photo of the item.
-Otherwise, we'll leave your items up on ATTIC until you post enough new ones to "kick" the older ones off.

 Additionally, we regularly run an inventory check (currently in beta) to detect items that have been sold.
 If we are able to detect that an item is no longer available, we will update our records accordingly.
 Note that we are able to automatically mark items as sold when the item is removed in full from your store or the item is marked as sold using "structured data" or a similar technique.
 Please note that several website platforms and marketplaces never fully remove your items.
 Instead, they point interested viewers to other items that may be of interest to them.
 Contact us at [email protected] or a web developer if you need further assistance.